Yogi Berra Stadium: History

+Renovations

 For many years, the stadium's official address was 1 Hall Drive, honoring the team's founder.
 In early 2016, as a further honor for its deceased namesake, the Jackals changed this to 8 Yogi Berra Drive.

 In 2018, the Jackals installed a new 720 sqft Daktronics HD LED video board in left field as part of stadium wide improvements.